Lighthouse The Horse of Marken

 Spotted on October 14, 2007

-Urk Lighthouse is a lighthouse in Urk at the eastern banks of the IJsselmeer.
+is a Lighthouse in Urk at the eastern banks of the IJsselmeer.
 From 1617 a coal fire was used for the local fishermen as well as for the ships sailing from Amsterdam to the North Sea.
-The current lighthouse station was established in 1837.
+The current Lighthouse station was established in 1837.
 The tower was built in 1845 as a round brick tower attached to a keeper's house.
 A Fresnel lens is still in use.
-The lighthouse was restored in 1972 and declared a national monument of the Netherlands in 1982.
+The Lighthouse was restored in 1972 and declared a national monument of the Netherlands in 1982.
 The tower can be visited during guided tours

 Coordinates 52°39′40″N 5°35′28″E